gharials/dev-path/docs/internet-web/web-pages.md

 HTML elements can associate functions with its _events_; those functions are called _event handlers._ For example, `<element onclick="function1()"/>` means call `function1` when element is clicked; `<element onload="function2()"/>` means call `function2` when element loads.
 Here both `function1` and `function2` are defined in the linked JavaScript files.
 Here is an exhaustive list of [HTML events](https://www.w3schools.com/jsref/dom_obj_event.asp).

 An HTML file may have one or more [linked JavaScript files](#linking-resources-with-an-html-file) containing the functions associated with various events in the HTML file.
-Functions have access to the HTML document with the `document` object.
-HTML elements can be accessed with the `document` object in [several ways](https://www.w3schools.com/js/js_htmldom_document.asp): `document.getElementById` is a popular way.

 The architecture in summary: _perform some operation (function) when something happens (event) to an element._